Sacrament of Reconciliation (also called Confession or Penance)

-Saturday 4 - 5 pm or by appointment.
+Weekly Reconciliation is Saturday 4 - 5 pm or by appointment.
 Penance Services before Easter and Christmas.

 First Communion and First Reconciliation at Saint Brigid follows a two year preparation process, traditionally starting in the first grade, and are completed through the Faith Formation program for children.
 If your child is older than 2nd grade, we still follow a two year process through the regular classes, but with some additional focus during the second year on the study of the sacraments.
 You may contact Gayle to enroll your children in the Faith Formation program.